hasib48thiiuc/ML-AI-Deep-Learning-with-Mitul/README.md

 You can write yours blogs at Dev.to: https://dev.to/ (My suggestion is to write in Dev.to)

 Also, you can use Medium.
 Do you know one interesting fact?
-One of our Alumni : Imran Sefat (@ImranSefat) vaia got 2 Remote job at Australia .
+One of my senior : Imran Sefat (@ImranSefat) vaia got 2 Remote job at Australia .
 So, it's up to you know.

 # How to learn and post?